Can You Cure Depression? Steps For Managing Depressive Symptoms

 Exercise

 Exercise at a level that's right for you.
 You can play a sport, swim, hike, or take part in another activity that piques your interest.
 For some people, taking a short walk daily can make a difference.
-If you can manage it, more strenuous exercise may have even greater benefits.
+If you can manage it, more strenuous exercise may have more significant benefits.
 However, note that some exercise may be better than no exercise.

 Practice mindfulness

 Mindfulness may clear your mind of some depressive thoughts.
-Sit comfortably, choose an object on which to focus your gaze, and let your mind drift.
+Sit comfortably, choose an object to focus your gaze on, and let your mind drift.
 Your mind doesn't necessarily have to be empty as you practice mindfulness.
 Try to relax and notice your thoughts without judgment, letting them pass without rumination.

 Yoga